MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/editbox-justification.md

 ## <a name="remarks"></a>Commenti

-C'è un margine di due pixel.
+È presente un margine di due pixel.

 ## <a name="requirements"></a>Requisiti